The Scout Association of Trinidad and Tobago: Program and ideals

-As an island nation, there is also a Sea Scout section.
+As an island nation, there are also Sea Scout and Air Scout sections.

 The national emblem of the Scout Association of Trinidad and Tobago incorporates the coat of arms of Trinidad and Tobago.

 Organization

 National Scout Council

 The Association comprises The National Scout Council (hereinafter called the council), the executive committee of the council (hereinafter called the executive committee), the Tobago Scout and such District Councils as may be provided for in the bye-laws of the Association.
 The council is headed by the President of the Association.
 The Association comprises The National Scout Council (hereinafter called the council), the executive committee of the council (hereinafter called the executive committee), the Tobago Scout and such District Councils as may be provided for in the bye-laws of the Scout Association.

 Membership of The National Scout Council

 The Council shall consist of the following: